Best Sports Spread Betting Sites

 What is Spread Betting?

-Gambling options in the UK vary significantly, being a major alternative to regular gambling, and we’ll explain the main differences in detail shortly.
-Currently, it’s better to stick to all the basics.
+The gambling options in the UK are very different, and we'll explain the main differences in detail.
+For now, it's best to stick to the basics.

-During spread betting, you have to select a market with a variety of different outcomes, such as Total Goals in a football match.
-The betting company could make their prediction for what the expected final outcome will probably be, which is given as a small range.
-This range is the ‘spread’.
-It is thrilling.
-You then decide whether the outcome will be above or below this specified range.
+In spread betting you have to choose a market with a number of different outcomes, such as total goals in a football match.
+The bookmaker might make a prediction as to what the expected final result is likely to be, which is given as a small range.
+This range is called the 'spread'.
+It is exciting.
+You then decide whether the result will be above or below that range.

-For example, in an illustrated online sports spread betting explanation, let’s revisit the Total Goals market mentioned earlier.
-The betting platform may set the spread at 2.3-2.5.
-If you believe there will probably be more than 2.5 goals (e.g., at least three), you choose to bet on that side of the market.
-If you believe two or fewer goals will happen, you choose that side instead.
+For example, in an illustrated explanation of online sports spread betting, let's revisit the Total Goals market mentioned earlier.
+The bookmaker may set the spread at 2.3-2.5.
+If you think there will probably be more than 2.5 goals (e.g. at least three), you choose to bet on that side of the market.
+If you think there will be two goals or less, you choose that side instead.

 Best Spread Betting Sites

-Spread betting might be growing in popularity, but it’s still far behind regular fixed-odds wagering in this respect.
-Accordingly, you don’t have as many choices regarding sites on which to bet.
-With that said, there are still a few excellent contenders for ‘best sports spread betting site’, with these being your top options right now.
+Spread betting may be growing in popularity, but it's still far behind regular fixed odds betting.
+As a result, you don't have as many choices when it comes to betting sites.
+However, there are still some excellent contenders for the title of 'best sports spread betting site', and these are your top options at the moment.

 SpreadEx

-SpreadEx do provide fixed odds markets, but – as the name suggests – spread betting is definitely their priority.
-They’re one of the most experienced sites around in this area, having operated since 1999, and are still based in the UK to this day.
-SpreadEx’s founder is a former City trader, so it’s no surprise that they offer financial spread betting alongside their sports betting section.
+SpreadEx does offer fixed odds markets but, as the name suggests, spread betting is definitely their priority.
+They're one of the most experienced sites in this area, having been around since 1999 and are still based in the UK.
+The founder of SpreadEx is a former City trader, so it's no surprise that they offer financial spread betting alongside their sports betting section.

 OUR PICK